Category Archives: Astromony

 The first bodies to emerge from the chaos of the early universe were quasars.
 The most powerful and luminous objects in the universe, early active galaxies, built around young supermassive black holes, forming slight inconsistencies in the otherwise uniform expansion of the universe.

-Soon after, inside and outside of these protogalaxies, Nebulas which are large clouds of the ingredients of hydrogen and helium create stars and planets that started to explode into life.
+Soon after, inside and outside of these protogalaxies, Nebulas which are large clouds of the ingredients of hydrogen and helium create stars and planets that start to explode into life.
 After they exploded, they seeded newly minted elements into the mix.

 And the Cycle of Life Begins